-Nordic walking is the specific practice of walking with two mid-length, thin but sturdy poles, especially designed for the purpose and with wrist straps, and can be practiced for both exercise and enjoyment.
-It is suitable for non-athletes as a health promoting physical activity as well as for athletes as a sport, or as part of their fitness training.
-Nordic walking exercises the whole body on all levels, thus helps to encourage regulation and proper functioning of all bodily systems.
+Nordic walking is the specific practice of walking with two mid-length, thin but sturdy, especially designed poles with wrist straps, and can be practiced for both exercise and enjoyment.
+It is suitable for non-athletes as a health promoting physical activity, as well as for athletes as a sport, or as part of their fitness training.

 It is recommended to learn the Nordic Walking technique through a certified practitioner.